 When I say a hundred trillion, I must let that sink in.
 If one trillion is a thousand billion then a trillion is also a million million.
 S0 if we consider Natural Capital as being valued at a hundred trillion that is I think a hundred thousand billion, and after that I lose count.
 And while this number is so big and incomprehensive what happens when we apply this number to debt?

 The United States has a 36 trillion dollar public debt, the combined OECD economies have a 64 trillion dollar debt.
-The rest of the G77 have a combined debt of maybe 45 trillion dollars and the Africa, Caribbean, Pacific region with the lowest development index have a combined debt of under 2 trillion dollars.
+The rest of the G77 have a combined debt of maybe 45 trillion dollars and the Africa, Caribbean, Pacific region with the lowest development index have a combined debt of around 4 trillion dollars.
 These are the kinds of trillions we are talking about and so when it comes to ecological accounting and the value of natural capital, I cannot help but wonder if Natural Capital estimates are being measured against our national debts.

 It’s okay if it is, as long as we understand the valuation process, but if we do not know that data accumulation is equal to wealth accumulation, then we are prey to become victim of yet another resource theft.